[?] Subscribe To This Site

 In the first five months, land sales soared to $5 million!

-Model homes had to be built, a motel and restaurant were needed to accommodate buyers - it was hard to keep up the demand for the good life of swimming, lounging, fishing, boating and golfing.
+Model homes had to be built, a motel and restaurant were needed to accommodate buyers - it was hard to keep up with the demand for the good life of swimming, lounging, fishing, boating and golfing.

 Model homes were built on Flamingo and Riverside Drives.
 Then came businesses like the Nautilus Motel, The Cape Coral Shopping Plaza with Elmer's Market, and the Surfside Restaurant with a post office at the back of the store.